-Course Description: This Advanced Placement Physics Course is equivalent to a fullyear introductory college-level course, for scientists and engineers, which introduces the main principles of Mechanics and Electricity & Magnetism.
-The rigor and pace of this course is consistent with that of many major colleges and universities, and will prepare students for the two-part Advanced Placement Examination in May on 1) Mechanics and 2) Electricity and Magnetism.
-AP® Physics C builds upon prior knowledge of Physics.
-Students will investigate topics such as Newton's Laws of motion, energy, linear and angular momentum, gravitation, oscillatory motion, electric and magnetic fields, Gauss's Law, circuits and Faraday's Law.
-The course uses complex mathematical problem solving techniques, including differential and integral calculus, as well as a variety of textbook and multimedia resources, and handson and virtual experiments, in order to develop a deeper understanding of physics.
-Throughout the course, students will engage in collaborative activities such as class discussions, contribute to class data, attend regular "lab meetings", and document their experimental findings in a laboratory notebook.
+This Advanced Placement Physics 1 Course is equivalent to a first semester, algebrabased, Introductory Physics college-level course.
+The rigor and pace of this course is consistent with that of many major colleges and universities, and will prepare you for the Advanced Placement Examination in May.
+Upon successful completion of the exam, you may receive college credit and you will be well-prepared for additional advanced physics coursework.
+Students will investigate topics such as Newtonian mechanics (including rotational dynamics and angular momentum), work, energy, power, mechanical waves and sound.
+Students will also be introduced to electric circuits.
+This course incorporates a variety of textbook and multimedia resources and will require students to perform hands on and virtual experiments to develop a deeper understanding of physics.
+Students will engage in collaborative activities such as class discussions, contribute to class data and attend regular "lab meetings" throughout the course.
 AP practice quizzes and unit exams will help prepare students for the AP examination.
 Due to the rigor and pace of the content, this course is designed to challenge extremely motivated students who have a strong interest in Physics.
+This AP course has a required summer assignment.
+Students are expected to complete their summer assignment before the course begins and submit their work by the end of Week 1.
+Students who register on or after September 1st will receive an extension to complete the summer assignment by the end of Week 3.
 The summer assignment is intended to review crucial content associated with prerequisite knowledge for the course, where applicable, as well as to allow students to better understand the rigor associated with the content.
-The required summer assignment for AP® Physics C can be found here: AP Summer Work.
-Students enrolled in Advanced Placement VHS courses are required to take the AP® exam, and to report their AP exam scores to VHS.
-By enrolling in an AP VHS class, the student authorizes their school administration to report AP® exam scores to VHS.
+The required summer assignment for AP® Physics 1 can be found here: AP Summer Work.
+Students enrolled in Advanced Placement VHS courses are required to take the AP® exam, and to report their AP® exam scores to VHS.
+By enrolling in an AP® VHS class, the student authorizes their school administration to report AP® exam scores to VHS.
 Exam results will not affect the student's VHS grade or future enrollment in VHS courses.